cse-child/cse-child/README.md

-- 👋 Hi, I’m @cse-child
+- 👋 Hi, I’m Computer Science and Engineering Child.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Client Programmer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++.(Unity, Unreal..)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Study mate.
-- 📫 How to reach me ...
+- 📫 How to reach me ...No

 <!---
 cse-child/cse-child is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.